NepNepGear/CA-Gmod-Hud/README.md

 # CA-Gmod-Hud

-This is the Devlopment version of the CA HUD For GMOD 13
+This is the Public version of the CA HUD For GMOD 13.
+GO AND BREAK THIS HUD

 This contains: